 1.1 Introduction

 Forests in India were traditionally managed through customary rights rooted in oral traditions and beliefs, ensuring sustainable use.
 Even during the reign of kings and zamindars, forests integral to local communities remained free from direct control.
 However, colonial rule brought significant changes, including the commoditization of forest products, large-scale timber exploitation, and the imposition of market-driven policies.
 This marked a shift from communal stewardship to exploitative forest management practices (Anirban Roy, 2017).
 During the early British occupation of India, forests were largely undervalued and overlooked in policy-making.
-British administrators, preoccupied with consolidating their empire, failed to grasp the critical ecological and economic roles forests played in the natural and social systems.
+British administrators, preoccupied with consolidating their empire, failed to grasp forests' critical ecological and economic roles in the natural and social systems.
 They viewed forests as obstacles to agriculture and economic development rather than essential assets.
 Consequently, policies prioritized converting forested areas into cultivable land, undermining the ecological balance and disregarding the long-term necessity of forest conservation.
 Forests were perceived as insignificant for revenue generation, as the trade in forest products and wood-based industries was still in its infancy.
 The government assumed that forest resources were inexhaustible and dismissed concerns about the potential depletion of forest produce.
 This lack of foresight led to widespread deforestation and resource mismanagement.
 Settlements in Bengal and Punjab epitomized this approach, with large forest tracts handed over to landholders and cultivators who neither valued nor understood their significance.
-These policies ignored the direct and indirect benefits of forests, including their influence on climate, water systems, and soil fertility.
-The administrators’ narrow focus on agricultural expansion not only disregarded the ecological importance of forests but also failed to recognize their role in supporting rural livelihoods and local economies.
+These policies ignored forests' direct and indirect benefits, including their influence on climate, water systems, and soil fertility.
+The '' narrow focus on agricultural expansion disregarded the ecological importance of forests and failed to recognize their role in supporting rural livelihoods and local economies.
 The early colonial approach to forest management thus reflected a short-sighted view that prioritized immediate economic gains over sustainable development and environmental stewardship, setting the stage for the environmental challenges that would emerge in later years (Ribbontrop, 1900, p.60).

 1.2 Initial Approach to Forest Governance after British Occupation

 During early British rule, policies focused on expanding agriculture, leading to widespread deforestation.
 Forests were rapidly depleted due to reckless exploitation for railways, construction, and cultivation.
 In 1796, with Mr. Machonchic of the medical services as the leading spirit, a timber syndicate was formed in Malabar, primarily to supply timber for the navy, but it eventually collapsed, highlighting unsustainable practices ( Ribbontrop, 1900, p.61,62).
 The defeat of Lally in 1760 ended French power in India.
-Tipu Sultan’s defeat in 1792 led to the cession of Malabar and Coorg to the British, who already controlled Canara.
-After Tipu’s death in 1799, British civil administrators focused on peaceful governance, with growing demand for teak timber receiving early attention (Stebbing, 1922).
+Tipu ' 'Sultan's defeat in 1792 led to the British's cession of Malabar and Coorg, who already controlled Canara.
+After ' 'Tipu's death in 1799, British civil administrators focused on peaceful governance, with growing demand for teak timber receiving early attention (Stebbing, 1922).